makserge/magicmirror/README.md

 sudo apt-get update
 sudo apt-get upgrade

-apt-get install keyboard-configuration locales tzdata console-data task-lxde-desktop --install-recommends -f -y
+sudo apt-get install -y xorg lxde lightdm policykit-1

+7. Disable password prompt

+sudo su

+visudo

+look for the line:

+%sudo    ALL=(ALL:ALL) ALL
+and change it to:

+%sudo    ALL=(ALL:ALL) NOPASSWD: ALL